data-edu/data-science-in-education/sharing-out/rstudio-conf-proposal.md

 # Planting the seeds: Expanding access to data science in education

+# Authors:
 Ryan Estrellado, San Diego County Office of Education
 Jesse Mostipak, Teaching Trust
 Joshua Rosenberg, University of Tennessee, Knoxville

+# Abstract
-Doing data science in education is promising and challenging.
-This presentation reports on efforts to expand access to data science through the collaborative authoring of a book about data science in education and a language for data science in this context.
-The roles of R Markdown and Bookdown and git/Github to support individuals who have never met in person to work together are described through examples of how dilemmas were addressed.
-We show how writing the book in the open made possible the contributions of individuals from a myriad of roles in education (i.e., administrators, data analysts, teachers, and researchers) and improved the product.
-Challenges and opportunities from working to develop a language for data science in a profession in which some of the features of data science are not yet accepted are described through the authors' teaching, administrative, and research-related experiences in K-12 and higher education contexts and emphasize strategies to expand the role of data and data science across organizations.
-Implications and opportunities for other professions in which interest in data science is growing are discussed.
+This presentation reports on efforts to expand access to data science through the collaborative writing of a book about data science in education.
+Contributors to the book work together through the use of tools like git/GitHub and Bookdown to describe the challenge of doing data science in education—and its promise.
+We show how writing the book in the open empowers individuals from a myriad of roles in education to contribute and improve the product.
+Contributors draw from their experiences in K-12 and higher education contexts to bring definition to data science in the education setting.
+Last, the authors discuss how the growth of data science in education has implications for other professions that are beginning to explore data science.

+# Biographies

+## Ryan Estrellado

+Ryan is a public school administrator whose mission is to explore and share ways to create new education knowledge through data science techniques.
+An everyday rstudio user, Ryan uses data analysis to consult and train school staff and administrators on a variety of topics.

+## Jesse Motsipak

+Jesse is a former molecular biologist turned public school teacher who eventually taught herself enough R and statistics to become a career data scientist.
+Starting with her first data science job, Jesse has built data science departments from the ground up at three organizations - often as the only data scientist on staff - and continues to develop and refine her skillset by helping educational nonprofits become more data driven.

+## Joshua Rosenberg

+Joshau is an Assistant Professor of STEM Education at the University of Tennessee, Knoxville.
+In his research, I try understand how learners work with data as a context for learning, particularly in science content areas.
+A former high school science teacher, Joshua has also taught classes in science education, teacher education, educational psychology, educational technology, and research methods at the post-secondary level.
+Joshua earned his Ph.D. from Michigan State University in 2018.